 At King's Academy, we stress canonical approaches to the acquisition of understanding, as well as less traditional means, such as collaborative small group work, individual research, and a "portfolio" approach, in which students demonstrate their understanding through projects and activities, not just through exams.

-Each term, students take seven or eight courses, most meeting for 45 minutes a day.
+Each semester, students typically take six to seven classes suited to their course of study and their particular stage of academic development.
+Each day is divided into four blocks and the school year is divided into two semesters, with mainly year-long courses and a few semester-long courses.
 During their junior and senior years, students will have the option of taking a number of advanced or interdisciplinary elective courses.

 Throughout the curriculum we emphasize: